 What were my days like?

-First up – I chose to do an internship for the same reasons most undergraduates (or fresh out of the classroom graduate, like myself) choose to do an internship.
+First up – I chose to do an internship for the same reasons most undergraduates (or fresh out of the lecture hall graduate, like myself) choose to do an internship.
 I wanted to gain experience outside of teaching or community outreach, which I somehow managed to accumulate billions of experience in already.
 In another life, perhaps I could have been a teacher.
 But guys, just watch me try to fight that destiny in this particular lifetime: I scored myself an internship in an agency, got myself two pairs of cute brogues to mark the occasion, and drank my Starbucks to-go every morning like a modern-day working woman.

 my poison of choice: hazelnut soy latte